 Marta Rodriguez de Assis Machado

 Full-time professor at FGV Sao Paulo Law School since 2007.
-Associate Dean of the Academic Master’s and PhD Programs since 2019.
+Associate Dean of the Academic Master’s and PhD Programs from 2019 to 2022.

 Master (2004) and PhD (2007) in Philosophy and Theory of Law from the University of Sao Paulo.
 During her PhD, she was a visiting researcher at Barcelona University (Philosophy of Law Department) and at Max Planck Institute for the Study of Crime, Security, and Law.
 Postdoctoral fellow at the Freie Universität Berlin (funded by Capes) and the Center for Latin American Studies at UC Berkeley.
 Visiting professor at the University of Toronto and at Columbia Law School (2017).
 She is currently a senior researcher at CEBRAP; global fellow at the Centre on Law & Social Transformation (University of Bergen); Fellow at the International Reproductive and Sexual Health Law Program, University of Toronto School; associate researcher at the Oxford Human Rights Hub; and one of the main investigators at Maria Sibylla Merian Centre Conviviality-Inequality in Latin America - MECILA.

 Her research lies in the interdisciplinary field of Law and Legal-Sociology, and focuses on the relations between social movements and Law.
 She is particularly interested in investigating the ambivalent and disputable role that Law plays in this relation.
 She is currently working in the fields of sexual and reproductive rights; racial violence, protest policing, and police accountability.